mach-composer/mach-composer-cli/docs/src/tutorial/aws/step-3-setup-aws-services.md

 !!! info "`allow_assume_deploy_role`"
-    We specify our root account here, so it makes it easier for this tutorial to setup credentials to be able to deploy the components.
+    We specify our root account here, so it makes it easier for this tutorial to set up credentials to be able to deploy the components.

 ### 3. Terraform apply